Umbra · 00FF00

 Sustained monochrome is unkind to the eye.
 Umbra accepts this and uses it as rhythm: short bursts of pure green between contrasting beats — gold, white, ultraviolet.
 The piece ends with a slow restoration of full-spectrum light, like opening a darkroom door.

-Treat the cancellation as material; build the work inside it.
+Treat the cancellation as material; compose the work inside it.